-Interest inventories are also frequently used in career planning.
-They ask you to answer a series of questions regarding your (surprise) interests.
+Career development professionals also frequently administer interest inventories such as the Strong Interest Inventory (SII), formerly called the Strong-Campbell Interest Inventory.
+These self assessment tools ask individuals to answer a series of questions regarding their (surprise) interests.
 E.K.
-Strong, Jr. pioneered the development of interest inventories.
-He found, through data, he gathered about people's likes and dislikes of a variety of activities, objects, and types of persons, that people in the same career (and satisfied in that career) had similar interests.
+Strong, a psychologist, pioneered their development.
+He found, through data he gathered about people's likes and dislikes of a variety of activities, objects, and types of persons, that people in the same career (and satisfied in that career) had similar interests.

 Dr. John Holland and others provided a system of matching interests with one or more of six types: realistic, investigative, artistic, social, enterprising and conventional.
 He then matched these types with occupations.
-The results of your interest inventory are compared against the results of this study to see where you fit in—are your interests similar to those of a police officer or to those of an accountant, for example?
+When you take an interest inventory, the results are compared with this study to see where you fit in—are your interests similar to those of a police officer or to those of an accountant, for example?